 So you know a chef or someone who spends a whole lot of time in the kitchen, and you want to get them a chef’s knife.
 Not just any knife, but a real chef’s knife, one of the very best that will last for years and be at home even in even the fanciest restaurant.
 But you don’t know much about knives – where will you begin?
-It’s a good thing we’ve got a list of the best chef knives of 2016 for you to peek at!
+It’s a good thing we’ve got a list of the top chef knives of 2017 for you to peek at!

 Note about sizes: If you’re giving a chef knife as a gift, you’ll probably have to pick the size yourself, which can be tricky – 6-inch, 8-inch, and 10-inch blades are the common choices, but different chefs have different preferences.
 Longer blades are typically favored by the most experienced chefs for the biggest projects (they are at home in commercial settings).
 The best way to make a good buy is to sneak a close look at the chef knife they currently use, but that’s not always possible.
 When in doubt, an 8-inch blade is a good middle ground, but particularly picky chefs will demand a certain length.